Uncertainty principles with error term in Gelfand-Shilov spaces: Introduction and results

 If $(\cT(t))_{t\geq 0}$ is a strongly continuous contraction semigroup on $L^2(\RR^d)$ satisfying the Gelfand-Shilov smoothing effects \eqref{eq:smoothing}, then $f = \cT(t)g$ with $g \in L^2(\RR^d)$ and $t \in (0,t_0)$ satisfies \eqref{eq:smoothing-f} with

-Thus, choosing the constant $\eps$ in Theorem~\ref{thm:uncertainty} appropriately, we are able to apply \cite[Lemma~2.1]{Miller-10} in literally the same way as in the proof of \cite[Theorem~2.11]{Martin-21} and thereby obtain the following observability result, which reproduces \cite[Theorem~2.11]{Martin-21} up to a power of $T$ in the observability constant.
+Thus, choosing the constant $\eps$ in Theorem~\ref{thm:uncertainty} appropriately, we are able to apply \cite[Lemma~2.1]{Miller-10} in literally the same way as in the proof of \cite[Theorem~2.11]{Martin-21} and thereby obtain the following observability result, which reproduces \cite[Theorem~2.11]{Martin-21}.
 We omit the proof for brevity.

 \begin{corollary} Suppose that $(\cT(t))_{t\geq 0}$ is a strongly continuous contraction semigroup satisfying \eqref{eq:smoothing} with some constants $C \geq 1$, $\nu \geq 0$, $0\leq \mu < 1$, $r_1\geq 0$, $r_2 > 0$, and let $\delta \in [0,1]$ and $\rho \colon \RR^d \to (0,\infty)$ be as in Theorem~\ref{thm:uncertainty}.
-Then \bes \norm{\cT(T)g}_{L^2(\RR^d)}^2 \leq N\exp\biggl(\frac{N}{T^{\frac{4r_2}{1-s}}} \biggr)\int_0^T \norm{\cT(t)g}_{L^2(\omega)}^2 \Diff{t} , \quad g \in L^2(\RR^d) ,\ T > 0 , \ees for every measurable set $\omega\subset\RR^d$ satisfying \eqref{eq:sensor-set} with some $\gamma \in (0,1)$.
+Then \bes \norm{\cT(T)g}_{L^2(\RR^d)}^2 \leq N\exp\biggl(\frac{N}{T^{\frac{2r_2}{1-s}}} \biggr)\int_0^T \norm{\cT(t)g}_{L^2(\omega)}^2 \Diff{t} , \quad g \in L^2(\RR^d) ,\ T > 0 , \ees for every measurable set $\omega\subset\RR^d$ satisfying \eqref{eq:sensor-set} with some $\gamma \in (0,1)$.
 Here, $N \geq 1$ is a constant depending on $\gamma, R,r_0,\eta,\nu,s,C,r_2$, and the dimension $d$. \end{corollary}

 As shown in \cite[Corollary~2.2]{Alphonse-20b} and \cite[Lemma~5.2]{Martin-21}, the semigroup generated by the fractional (an-)isotropic Shubin operator $((-\Delta)^m + \abs{x}^{2k})^\theta$ with $k,m\in\NN$ and $\theta > 1/(2m)$ satisfies \eqref{eq:smoothing} with